 - (a) Promoting freedom, security and justice - 5.
 Progress on measures agreed in the Hague Programme aimed at addressing problems such as illegal immigration, trafficking of human beings, terrorism and organised crime while guaranteeing respect for fundamental freedoms and rights will be assessed in December 2006. - 6.
-In the meantime further efforts are required, particularly as concerns: - following the progress made on the Schengen Information System (SIS II) and implementation of the Schengen acquis in the new Member States, rapid finalisation of the legislative measures on border control and police cooperation and completion of the technical preparations at EU and national levels, making operational the Schengen Information System and the Visa Information System in 2007 thus paving the way for the enlargement of the Schengen area; - taking work forward rapidly on the Commission's proposal on the establishment of Common Application Centres and the collection of biometrics for the purpose of visas and initiation of a pilot project; - taking work forward on visa facilitation and readmission agreements based on the Council approach, starting with the countries with a European Perspective; - further strengthening of practical cooperation in developing a balanced common European asylum system, rapid progress on relevant proposals including the amendments to the European Refugee Fund and the establishment of a list of safe countries of origin as well as on Regional Protection Programmes (Ukraine, Moldova, Belarus, Tanzania); - following the progress made on strengthening judicial cooperation in both civil and criminal law, rapid finalisation in particular of the Framework Decisions on the European Evidence Warrant, the protection of personal data as well as the procedural rights in criminal proceedings to be recognised to accused persons;
+In the meantime further efforts are required, particularly as concerns: - following the progress made on the Schengen Information System (SIS II) and implementation of the Schengen acquis in the new Member States, rapid finalisation of the legislative measures on border control and police cooperation and completion of the technical preparations at EU and national levels, making operational the Schengen Information System and the Visa Information System in 2007, thus paving the way for the enlargement of the Schengen area as soon as possible; - taking work forward rapidly on the Commission's proposal concerning the establishment of Common Application Centres and the collection of biometrics for the purpose of visas and initiation of a pilot project, as well as taking work forward on a Community code of visas; - taking work forward on visa facilitation and readmission agreements based on the process and considerations laid down in the common approach on facilitation, starting with the countries having a European Perspective;

-- intensifying police cooperation, in particular giving an increased role to Europol to support operations, as well as replacement of the Europol Convention by a Council Decision by 1 January 2008. - 7.
-The European Council welcomes the "Vienna Declaration on Security Partnership" agreed by Member States and Neighbouring countries of the EU at the Ministerial Conference in Vienna on 4-5 May 2006 as well as the participation of the Russian Federation and the United States of America.
+- further strengthening of practical cooperation in developing a balanced common European asylum system, rapid progress on relevant proposals including the amendments to the European Refugee Fund and the establishment of a list of safe countries of origin as well as on Regional Protection Programmes (Ukraine, Moldova, Belarus, Tanzania); - achieving further progress on strengthening judicial cooperation in both civil and criminal law, rapid finalisation in particular of negotiations on the procedural rights of accused persons in criminal proceedings and on the Framework Decisions on the European Evidence Warrant and the protection of personal data; - intensifying police cooperation, in particular giving an increased role to Europol to support operations. - 7.
+The European Council welcomes the "Vienna Declaration on Security Partnership" agreed by Member States and Neighbouring countries of the EU at the Ministerial Conference in Vienna on 4-5 May 2006, as well as the participation of the Russian Federation and the United States of America.
 It takes note of the first steps made towards such a partnership, e.g. improving cooperation between the EU and the Western Balkan countries to combat organised crime, corruption, illegal migration and terrorism.
 The European Council takes note of the "Vienna Initiative" on possible future tripartite cooperation in the field of justice and home affairs between the EU, the Russian Federation and the United States of America and invites future Presidencies to consider how this initiative might be taken forward.
-The European Council calls for a further swift implementation of the Strategy for the external dimension of JHA, with view to enhancing the coordination and coherence between JHA policies and external policies. - 8.
-In the light of the increased cooperation with third countries of origin and transit in migration issues in particular in the regions neighbouring the Union, namely the eastern, south eastern and Mediterranean regions, the European Council recalls the importance of a balanced and comprehensive approach.
-It awaits the presentation of the Commission communication on future priorities in the field of illegal immigration and follow-up action and it recognises the importance of the forthcoming UN High Level Dialogue on International Migration and Development and the need for an EU common position.
-Against the background of recent migration events, the European Council calls for the continued of the implementation of the Global Approach to Migration, in particular regarding the priorities focusing on Africa and the Mediterranean, and welcomes in this sense the Euro-African Ministerial Conference in Rabat and the launching of dialogue in the framework of the EU-ACP (African, Caribbean and Pacific) Partnership.
-It looks forward to the forthcoming final report by the Commission on the Hampton Court follow-up to migration and security to be examined at its December 2006 meeting.
+The European Council calls for further swift implementation of the Strategy for the external dimension of JHA, with a view to enhancing the coordination and coherence between JHA policies and external policies.